 Basements can also be echoey spaces.
 Some flooring can help improve your basement’s acoustics.
 Adding drywall, wood panels, or sheetrock to the walls can also help, as will adding soft drapes and floor rugs.

 You may need to lay a subfloor before applying some flooring.
-Subfloors act as an insulating layer, keep moisture at bay, and provide a flat, level surface for your final floor.
+Subfloors act as an insulating layer, keep moisture at bay, improving acoustics, and provide a flat, level surface for your final floor.
 You’ll treat a wooden subfloor differently than a concrete subfloor before laying down your final flooring.

 The Best Flooring for Basements